abhiram555/DiscordX-maven/README.md

 # DiscordX-maven
-Hi, this is a fork of DiscordX plugin i build.
+Hi, this is a fork of DiscordX plugin that i build.

 # What are the futures for this fork?